lanl/OpenFWI/README.md

 ```
 python gan_train.py -ds flatvel-a -n YOUR_DIRECTORY -r CHECKPOINT.PTH -m InversionNet -g2v 0 --tensorboard -t flatvel_a_train.txt -v flatvel_a_val.txt
 ```
-The command for testing is the small with InversionNet
+The command for testing is the same with InversionNet

 ## Future Updates